microsoft/turnstile/docs/GETTING_STARTED.md

 | `[user_web_app_base_url]` | `User web app base URL` | The base URL of the user (customer) web app |
 | `[admin_web_app_base_url]` | `Admin web app base URL` | The base URL of the admin (publisher) web app |

+> __Note__: Setting the `-e` setup script flag will automatically output these values to `./[deployment_name].turnstile.env`.
+Handle this file with extreme care as it contains sensitive information like the Turnstile API key.

 The script will also prompt you to finish setting up Turnstile by navigating to a setup page deployed within your Azure subscription.
 The URL will look like this:

 ```url